New financial year resolutions to transform your money habits

 Set-and-forget payments are convenient but we are prone to forget what we are paying for and where that money is coming from.

-Get organised and consolidate recurring payments, such as bills, Netflix and gym memberships, which may be spread across numerous credit cards, to be paid through an online system such as PayPal, which allows you to see all your transactions in one place.
+Get organised and consolidate recurring payments, such as bills, Netflix and gym memberships, which may be spread across numerous credit cards, through your online banking, which allows you to see all your transactions in one place.

 5. Commit to the 50/30/20 budget ratio